CATEGORIES & CRITERIA

 Judging Criteria: Nominees will be evaluated on the following key areas, with a focus on their integrated approach:

-- Seamless omnichannel experience: The effectiveness of their integrated online and in-store operations, ensuring consistent customer service, inventory accuracy, and a smooth purchasing journey across all touchpoints.
+- Seamless omnichannel experience: The effectiveness of their integrated online and in-store operations to ensure consistent customer service, inventory accuracy, and a smooth purchasing journey across all touchpoints.

 - Quality of range and service: The excellence and relevance of their bicycle, P&A, and service offerings, both physically in-store and online.